 - Unni: Unlike Nuna, Unni is used in the same friendly and more intimate way, only it is used for a woman to refer to another, if she is older.
 It can be used as a suffix, but you can directly call someone with it.

 - Hyung: This is for men.
 A friendly way of addressing another man, as long as he is older.
 It can be used as a suffix, but you can directly call someone with it.

 What does Oppa, ajumma and ajusshi mean?

 Oppa: It is a friendly way to address a man who is older than you, use it if you are a woman.
 Even though it is not synonymous, it can be used to address your boyfriends.
 Likewise, it can be used as a suffix, and also to be used directly.

-well.– Ajusshi: Used to refer to men of the same age group as Ajumma.
-Younger people in their 30s prefer to be called hyung / oppa by younger people.
+- Ajusshi: Used to refer to men of the same age group as Ajumma.
+The youngest among their 30s prefer to be called hyung / oppa younger than them.
 It can be used as a suffix or to refer directly.